CLiun/cs61a/README.md

 Tree recursion, function that call recursion function more than once in its body, the process of evalution looks like a tree

 Fibonacci using recursion: `fib(n) = fib(n - 2) + fib(n - 1)`.
 Not efficient, evaluting on same arguments repeatly, will be improved later.

+## Abstraction barriers
+Make barrier clearly among the represent of data sturcture,  the implement of methods calls on data, and the expose a brief part to user.

+Abstraction as an important idea to module the code, helps to understand use of HOF